hubba180/sched_code_challenge/README.md

 ### Data

-The input data is provided in 3 CSV files: `session.csv`, `role.csv` and `user.csv`.
-The session data, including session unique IDs is encoded in the `session.csv` file.
-The user profiles, including user unique IDs is in the `user.csv` file.
-Finally, the `role.csv` file encodes session-to-user mappings.
+The input data is provided in 3 SQL dump files: `session.sql`, `role.sql` and `user.sql`.
+The session data, including session unique IDs is contained in the `session.sql` file.
+The user profiles, including user unique IDs is in the `user.sql` file.
+Finally, the `role.sql` file contains session-to-user mappings.
+MySQL is the preferred RDBMS for this project.

 ### Gotchas

 Sessions can be active (published), or inactive (unpublished).
 Filter the non-active sessions out from the final data set.
 Note also, that speakers are not the only role a user can have.
+Finally, speakers may not all have last names.

 ### Example output data